marcosdovale/firstGeeksHubsTechnicalTest/README.md

 This project is the answer to the first challenge launched by GreeksHub in the REACT course.
 It has 3 views: Home, Popular Movies and Search.

+It follows the tutorial from [dev.to](https://dev.to/yuribenjamin/how-to-deploy-react-app-in-github-pages-2a1f) to poblic it

 ## Available Scripts

 In the project directory, you can run: